jaclu/tmux-keybtest/README.md

 ## Other things

-In the tmux universe the keys for Insert is called `IC` and Delete is called `DC` so if those are spotted, the terminal is doing the right thing!
+In the tmux universe the key for Insert is called `IC` and Delete is called `DC` so if those are spotted, the terminal is doing the right thing!

 If a key generates an unrecognized code, there is a high likelyhood the